-A relative is currently venturing into starting their own business.
+A family member is currently venturing into starting their own business.
 After working for other people the last several years and dealing with long commutes and office politics, he has decided to go off on his own after a layoff.

 After spending a day driving around to office supply stores, furniture outlets, and used furniture warehouses to see what was available, we came to the conclusion that 1) even used business furniture can be really expensive, and 2) finding close to 20 used chairs was really hard.
 Our best bet was Office Depot, which had new chairs for $50 each.